 Total Disability based on Individual Unemployability (TDIU) allows the VA to pay some disabled Veterans as if they were rated at 100% disability.
 For example, if a Veteran has been trained for the construction trade but can’t work because of a service-connected disability rated at 70%, he may be eligible for 100% disability compensation.
 In this article, we outline how to apply for TDIU.

 Veterans may be eligible for this rating increase if they are either unemployed or unable to maintain substantially gainful employment as a result of their service-connected disability (or disabilities).
-This means the veteran must be unable to maintain full-time employment that pays a wage greater than the poverty level.
-The VA does not consider odd jobs to be substantial gainful employment.
-The VA provides the following example of a veteran who qualifies for Individual Unemployability:
+This means the Veteran must be unable to maintain full-time employment that pays a wage greater than the poverty level.
+The VA does not consider odd jobs to be substantially gainful employment.
+The VA provides the following example of a Veteran who qualifies for Individual Unemployability:

 In order to qualify for Individual Unemployability, you must have one of the following:

-Technically, the first step is obtaining IU or TDIU Form 21-8940 from the VA, but the process really starts with the initial claim filed.
+Technically, the first step is obtaining a TDIU Form from the VA, but the process really starts with the initial claim filed.
 If there is evidence found within that claim that you cannot work based on a specific disability, the VA should recognize it and address it at that point.
 When they do, they usually send you Form 21-8940.

 But you don’t need to rely on the VA.
 You can submit Form 21-8940 on your own.
 Here’s a link to the form on the VA website.

 It’s also important to note that the date you should be receiving TDIU is not necessarily based on the date you filled out 21-8940 but rather on the date the VA first received evidence that you could not work based on your service-connected disability.

 Once you have acquired Form 21-8940, you’ll need to fill it out step-by-step.
 To do that, you’ll need to input certain key information, including: